VijayKumarBadugu/Projects/MTU_Checker/MTU_Checker-README.txt

 			interface as "live".
 The script ignores fxp,em,lo interfaces.
 The script also works in a scenario where an interface inherits "MTU" from apply-group configuration.

 Pseudo Code    	 : 	1.
-Ignore the interfaces starting with "fxp", "em", "lo".
+Ignore the interfaces starting with "fxp", "em", "lo", "ats".

 		   	2. Consider the interfaces which have "unit" in configuration and doesn't have "disable" in the configuration.